Work Experience

 ERPOps & iDocs Dashboards: *To be edited*

 Probably the biggest project I did at Digitate was the 3D Immersive Maps.
-I was tasked with taking the Maps blueprint and make it into a 3D web application.
+I was tasked with taking the Maps blueprint and make it into an immersive 3D web application.
+The main challenge here was combining loads of nested nodes and visually showing that in a 3D web application.
+This was supposed to be a visual representation of a users whole IT environment.

 Ignio Store: *To be edited*